 A: The vast majority of our sessions are performed on a private, one-on-one basis.

-A: No, there is no initiation fee.
+A: No, there are no initiation or membership fees at Persevera.

-Q: What are the membership and personal training session fees?
+Q: What are the training session fees?

 Q: How am I billed?